siddhi-io/www/en/docs/docs/query-guide.md

  *  **Inner join (join)**

-    This is the default behaviour of a join operation. `join` is used as the keyword to join two windows or a stream with a window.
+    This is the default behavior of a join operation. `join` is used as the keyword to join two windows or a stream with a window.
 The output is generated only if there is a matching event in both stream/window.

  *  **Left outer join**